 Harriet Tubman had been married to John Tubman for five years when she escaped slavery in 1849.
-She came back for him — but he'd already found another woman.
+She came back for him — but he'd already found another partner.

 John Tubman was a freeborn black man who became Harriet’s first husband.
 Their separation, brought on by Harriet’s will to gain her own freedom in the North, represents the divide between her old life as a slave and the strength of will she possessed in order to be free.

 Harriet Tubman first met John Tubman in the early 1840s on a plantation in Dorchester County, Maryland, back when she still went by Amarinta “Minty” Ross.
 John Tubman had been born free and worked various temporary jobs.